jocoder22/NewYork_Airbnb/README.md

  - use http://www.jocoder22.com/medication/category/JSON
 ## Question III
 ### what is the most popular and affordable Airbnb rooms in each New York borough
+We want to find the average price of Airbnb rooms according to room type
 ## Question IV
 ### what are the major determinants of prices of rooms in New York Airbnb
 ## Conclusion